Explained: UAE’s new exam and assessment policies for students

 Q: How will the weightings for the academic terms change for students in Cycles 2 and 3?

-A: The evaluation weightings for students have been adjusted to 35% for the first term — due to its longer duration; 30% for the second term; and 35% for the third term.
+A: The evaluation weightings for students have been adjusted to 35 per cent for the first term — due to its longer duration; 30 per cent for the second term; and 35 per cent for the third term.
 This new structure reflects the length and academic expectations of each term more accurately.

 Q: Why were the weightings adjusted?